animatlabs/animatlabs.github.io/_posts/2023-03-23-clean-architecture.md

 ### Intended Audience of Clean Architecture

 Clean Architecture is valuable for all software developers, especially those working on complex projects or with long-term maintenance requirements.
 Freshers and newbies will greatly benefit from understanding and applying Clean Architecture principles early in their careers.
-By adopting Clean Architecture, developers can build scalable, maintainable, and robust applications that adhere to best practices.
+By adopting Clean Architecture, developers can build scalable, maintainable, and solid applications that follow proven patterns.

 ### When to Use Clean Architecture